 Cast Signs on for New Star Wars Movie

 Star Wars Day (May the 4th Be With You) has come and gone for another year.
 And the next Star Wars installment isn’t set to release until December 2015 but that doesn’t mean fans of the franchise aren’t grasping at any information they can get on Star Wars: Episode VII.
 The story will pick up 30 years after the Return of the Jedi.
+Director JJ Abrams has been hired to sit at the helm of the new production.
+Some of his other successes behind the camera include Mission: Impossible III, Star Trek, Star Trek Into Darkness and the sci-fi movie Super 8.

 The studio also recently announced who will be in front of the camera in the new film.
 Among the familiar faces that are returning are Star Wars veterans Carrie Fisher, Mark Hamill and Harrison Ford.